Tesla shares tumble below $150 per share, giving up all gains made over the past year

 U.S. electric vehicle sales growth slowed to 3.3% in the first quarter of the year, far below the 47% increase that fueled record sales and a 7.6% market share last year.
 Sales of new vehicles overall grew 5.1%, and the EV market share declined to 7.15%.

-In addition to the cuts that amount to about 14,000 jobs, Tesla this week announced the departure of two high-placed executives.
+In addition to massive job cuts this week, Tesla this week announced the departure of two high-placed executives.

 Andrew Baglino, Tesla’s senior vice president of powertrain and energy engineering, is leaving after 18 years with the company.